-Stoker (1998) defines governance as the development of a certain government style, in which the boundary between the public and private sectors is blurred.
-Governance focuses on a certain mechanism which does not build upon the government authority and sanction.
-Governance is a new form of regulations leading to New Public Management (NPM).
+Stoker (1998) defined governance as the development of a certain government style, in which the boundary between the public and private sectors is blurred.
+Governance focuses on a certain mechanism which does not build upon government authority and sanction.
+Governance is a new form of regulation leading to New Public Management (NPM).
 Governance consists of more than a single set of managerial tools to achieve more quality public service.
-Corporate governance is a broad theory which connects to a harmony between the company and stakeholders' interests (Grant, 2003).
-Governance experts have made a consensus upon the statement that Adam Smith is the pioneering philosopher who formalizes the concept of governance in corporations (Lukviarman, 2004).
+Corporate governance is a broad theory which connects to a harmony between a company and stakeholders' interests (Grant, 2003).
+Governance experts have made a consensus upon the statement that Adam Smith is the pioneering philosopher who formalized the concept of governance in corporations (Lukviarman, 2004).
 The concept of governance has passed two generations.
 The first generation was pioneered by Barle and Means in 1932, whereas the second was marked by the work from La-Porta et al. in 1998 (Denis & McConnel, 2003).

-The Organization for Economic Cooperation and Development (OECD) mentions the four key principles to corporate governance, i.e., (1) Fairness: balanced treatments between shareholders, the management, and other stakeholders, (2) Transparency: disclosing information, financial reports, company performance, and other related information, which is relevant, accurate, and punctual, (3) Accountability: the management accountability to stakeholders through effective supervision and power equivalence between the manager, shareholders, board of directors, and auditors, and (4) Responsibility: social responsibility of the company as a society member to the community.
+The Organization for Economic Cooperation and Development (OECD) mentions four key principles for corporate governance, i.e., (1) Fairness: balanced treatments between shareholders, the management, and other stakeholders, (2) Transparency: disclosing information, financial reports, company performance, and other related information, which is relevant, accurate, and punctual, (3) Accountability: the management accountability to stakeholders through effective supervision and power equivalence between the manager, shareholders, board of directors, and auditors, and (4) Responsibility: social responsibility of the company as a member of society to the community.
 This responsibility includes the responsibility for legal compliance and recognition of social needs (Schleicher, 1999).
-Bank Indonesia Regulation concerning Good Corporate Governance for Commercial Banks Number 8/4/PBI/2006 dated 30 January 2006 states that good corporate governance is governance which applies the principles of transparency, accountability, responsibility, independence, and fairness.
+The Bank Indonesia Regulation concerning Good Corporate Governance for Commercial Banks Number 8/4/PBI/2006 dated 30 January 2006 states that good corporate governance is governance which applies the principles of transparency, accountability, responsibility, independence, and fairness.
 These principles are the same as those described by the OECD (Indonesia, 2006).

-The emergence of the concept of governance in Indonesia is not a local initiative.
-The concept is applied in Indonesia owing to IMF instructions.
+The idea of "governance" came to Indonesia from outside of the country.
+Indonesia uses this idea due to the suggestion by IMF.
 When Indonesia was struck by the 1997 monetary crisis, IMF offered conditional assistance.
 IMF declared its willingness to confer loans but required the Indonesian government to meet several requirements, one of which was a commitment to improving the country's corporate governance system.
-Indonesia then adopted the IMF-styled corporate governance because of no other options which could lead them out of the crisis (Kamal, 2011; Kurniawan, 2019).
+Indonesia then adopted the IMF-styled corporate governance because there were no other options which could lead them out of the crisis (Kamal, 2011; Kurniawan, 2019).